Trees for Ecotourism™

 Wildlife Habitats

-Tsomgo Lake also known as Changu Lake is a glacial lake, a popular tourist destination situated in East Sikkim district at a distance of about 40 km from the capital city Gangtok.
+Tsomgo Lake, also known as Changu Lake, is a glacial lake and a popular tourist destination in the East Sikkim district.
+It is at a distance of about 40 km from the capital city, Gangtok.
 The Tsomgo area is located at the fringe of Kyongnosla Alpine Sanctuary.
-The catchment forms an ideal habitat for several critical floral and faunal species found in the region.
-The major significance of this sanctuary is the number of scheduled animals it harbors [specified in Schedule I of the Wildlife (Protection) Act, 1972] which are given maximum protection at the National level.
+It is a biodiversity-rich environment home to red pandas, Himalayan black bears, and musk deer, as well as migratory birds.
+These birds and animals find shelter and nourishment in trees.
+The catchment also forms an ideal habitat for several critical floral and faunal species found in the region.

-Initially for years together, Tsomgo remained undisturbed due to its poor accessibility, however, after the area opened for tourism in 1980, tourist traffic has been growing at an alarming rate.
+For years, Tsomgo remained undisturbed due to its poor accessibility, however, after the area opened for tourism in 1980, tourist traffic has been growing at an alarming rate.
 The fragile montane ecosystem in the area has been under stress for the past decade due to the detrimental effects of tourism on the ecosystem.
 This includes pollution and infrastructure development as well as the depletion of local natural resources that often result in rampant deforestation and other ecological destruction.
+A thesis by Nakul Chettri suggests that the forest cover near human settlements has been significantly depleted in comparison to relatively untouched areas.[1]
+Small-scale human pressures, such as firewood, fodder, timber extraction, and grazing have left an indelible mark on the corridor, as stated in a study by N. Chettri, E. Sharma, D.C.
+Deb in 2001.[2]

 Tree Species